munificent/craftinginterpreters/book/closures.md

 the base cases -- either it finds an actual local variable to capture or it runs out of compilers.

-Assuming it does find a local variable, the mostly deeply <span name="outer">nested</span> call to `resolveUpvalue()` captures it as a local and returns the upvalue index.
+Assuming a local variable is found, the mostly deeply <span name="outer">nested</span> call to `resolveUpvalue()` captures it as a local and returns the upvalue index.
 That returns to the next call for the inner function declaration.
 That call captures the *upvalue* from the surrounding function, and so on.
 As each nested call to `resolveUpvalue()` returns, we drill back down into the innermost function declaration where the identifier we are resolving appears.
-At step along the way, we add an upvalue and pass it down to the next function.
+At each step along the way, we add an upvalue to the intervening function and pass the resulting upvalue index down to the next call.

 <aside name="outer">

 Each recursive call to `resolveUpvalue()` walks *out* one level of function nesting.
 So an inner *recursive call* refers to an *outer* nested declaration.
-The innermost recursive call to `resolveUpvalue()` that finds the local variable will be for the *outermost* function where that variable is actually declared.
+The innermost recursive call to `resolveUpvalue()` that finds the local variable will be for the *outermost* function, just inside the enclosing function where that variable is actually declared.

 </aside>